-If the pumpkin does not symbolize fall, with all its amazing orange and red-hued colors, I don’t know what does.
-Research has shown that pumpkins have a wide variety of nutritional benefits including fiber, vitamins, minerals, and antioxidants.
+If the pumpkin does not symbolize fall, with all its amazing orange and red hues, I don’t know what does.
+Research has shown that pumpkins have a variety of nutritional benefits including fiber, vitamins, minerals, and antioxidants.
 Most of these benefits are derived from the high fiber and micronutrient content, including beta-carotene and vitamin A.

 Origin:

-The pumpkin was a staple of New England, and there are recipes going back to the late 17th century that call for diced, fully cooked pumpkin served with butter and spices.
-That obviously is the precursor to the more familiar sweet potato or squash mash that we see today.
-Of course, the tradition of sweetened pumpkin served as a part of a holiday meal was introduced in the 19th century when scooped out pumpkin shells were filled with ginger-spiced milk that was left to roast by the fire.
-Of course, now, the most ubiquitous use of the pumpkin is the traditional pumpkin pie.
+The pumpkin was a staple of New England, and recipes go back to the late 17th century that call for diced, fully cooked pumpkin served with butter and spices.
+That is the precursor to the more familiar sweet potato or squash mash we see today.
+Of course, the tradition of sweetened pumpkin served as part of a holiday meal was introduced in the 19th century when scooped-out pumpkin shells were filled with ginger-spiced milk and left to roast by the fire.

 Ingredients:

-- Leavening agents: I have added both baking soda and baking powder for fluffier pancakes.
+- Leavening agents: baking soda and baking powder

 - Whisk the eggs and the milk until frothy in a stand mixer using the whisk attachment.